AxelSecurity/tpot-ai-analyze/README.md

 -   **Automated Data Pipeline**: Securely connects to Elasticsearch, extracts, and aggregates data from the last 24 hours.
 -   **Machine Learning Campaign Clustering**: Utilizes the **DBSCAN** algorithm to distinguish coordinated attack campaigns (e.g., botnets) from random internet background noise.
--   **Generative AI Analysis**: Leverages Google Gemini to act as a senior security analyst, interpreting data and generating insights on attacker Tactics, Techniques, and Procedures (TTPs).
+-   **Generative AI Analysis**: Leverages Google Gemini to act as a senior security analyst, interpreting data and generating insights on attacker TTPs.
--   **Multi-Format Output**: Produces both a clean `.md` text report and a visually rich, interactive `.html` report featuring charts (via Chart.js) and a polished UI (via Pico.css).
+-   **Multi-Format Output**: Produces both a clean `.md` text report and a visually rich, interactive `.html` report featuring charts and a polished UI.
 -   **Simple & Reproducible Setup**: Cleanly manages dependencies and sensitive configurations through `requirements.txt` and `.env` files.

 ---